- Profit or Loss From Business

 Standard mileage rate.

-The business standard mileage rate for 2016 is 54 cents per mile.
+The business standard mileage rate for 2017 is reduced to 53.5 cents per mile.

 Sharing Economy Tax Center.